 What is Trustee “Self-Dealing”?

-If you’re a trust beneficiary and you feel that the trustee is acting in their own best interests instead of yours, you may wonder: What is trustee “self-dealing”?
-When a trustee favors their own interests over those of the trust beneficiaries, this action is called “self-dealing”.
-If you’re a trust beneficiary who suspects the trustee is prioritizing their own interests over yours, you should understand what trustee self-dealing is and how to identify and handle it.
+If you’re a trust beneficiary and you feel that the trustee is acting in their own personal interests instead of yours, you may wonder: What is trustee “self-dealing”?
+When a trustee favors their own interests over those of the beneficiaries during a trust administration, this action is called “self-dealing”.
+If you’re a trust beneficiary who suspects self-dealing by the trustee, you should understand what trustee self-dealing is and how to identify and handle it.

 What is Trustee “Self-Dealing”?